Deep Spectral Prior: Experimental Results

 We evaluate DSP on blind denoising, restoration, super-resolution, and inpainting tasks.
 Our main goal is to benchmark against DIP as the foundational implicit prior, while also comparing to recent strong unsupervised and task-specific SOTA methods.
 DSP is proposed with the goal of not to beat all SOTA unsupervised techniques but to introduce a new direction for frequency-domain implicit models.
 We report PSNR and visual results (with zoom-in views) on standard benchmarks~\citep{mairal2009non,zeyde2010single,huang2015single, ma2022regionwise, yu2019free}, using the same iteration schedule for DIP and DSP.
 All experiments run on a Tesla T4 GPU (15GB RAM).

 \textbf{Blind Denoising.} In the blind denoising task, the forward measurement operator is the identity operator.
 We compare the denoising performance (measured in PSNR, dB) of our proposed DSP method with several established unsupervised approaches, including DIP~\cite{ulyanov2018deep}, CBM3D~\cite{lebrun2012analysis}, Noise2Self~\cite{batson2019noise2self}, Wavelet-based shrinkage~\cite{chang2000adaptive}, Total Variation (TV) denoising~\cite{chambolle2004algorithm, getreuer2012rudin}, WIRE~\cite{saragadam2023wire}, and DS-N2N~\cite{bai2025dual}, across a variety of test images.
 As shown in Table~\ref{psnr_comparison_denoise}, DSP achieves notable improvements over the baselines, particularly on fine-textured or complex regions such as ``Plane'' and ``Brick Wall,'' with gains of +1.69\,dB and +1.53\,dB over DIP, respectively.
 This suggests that DIP tends to overfit to noise or overly smooth detailed textures, whereas DSP better preserves structural details.
 Visual comparisons in Figure~\ref{denoising_baboon} further confirm these findings: DSP delivers cleaner reconstructions with enhanced texture fidelity, avoiding the patchy artefacts commonly observed in Noise2Self and the grid-like behaviour and over-smoothing typical of CBM3D in highly structured regions.

-\textbf{Image Restoration.} In the image restoration task, a Bernoulli mask is applied as the forward measurement operator.
+Additionally, Figure~\ref{denoising_plane} illustrates CBM3D and Noise2Self produce visible grid-like artifacts, with Noise2Self further exhibiting noticeable over-smoothing, whereas DIP allows residual noise to persist—likely due to the iterative process gradually pulling the reconstruction closer to the noisy input—while DSP successfully preserves the sharp structure and fine details.